 Complete Total Withdrawal: Withdrawing from all of your classes after the tenth day will affect your academic progress, and you will receive W grades on your transcript.
 Students who withdraw from all classes will be automatically suspended from further federal financial aid.
 Additionally, if you completely withdraw from LCSC during the course of a semester, you may be required to return a percentage of your federal financial aid.

 Incompletes: Incomplete courses will be counted in attempted credits and as non-satisfactory when determining SAP.
 It is the student’s responsibility to notify the Financial Aid Office when an incomplete is finished.
 Refer to the catalog for academic treatment of incomplete courses and grading.

 Repeats: Repeat courses will be counted in attempted and completed credits.
 Financial aid will be paid for repeat courses when initial grade is an “F.” Financial aid will only pay twice for a repeat course if the course has been passed with a "D-" or higher at any time.

 Remedial Courses: Remedial coursework will be counted in determining financial aid eligibility, enrollment status, and satisfactory academic progress.
 These courses will initially be included in maximum timeframe calculations.
 Exclusions may be considered in some cases.
 Remedial courses do not count towards the total number of credits needed for graduation.
 Students will be limited to no more than thirty (30) remedial credits for financial aid eligibility.

 Financial Aid Probation: If you are placed on Financial Aid Probation after a successful appeal, you will have one semester to regain Satisfactory Academic Progress.
-If at the end of one semester you are not in good standing, you will not be eligible for further financial aid until you are able to regain eligibility as stated below.
-Financial Aid Probation is not the same as Academic Probation as referred to in the Admission/Registrar Section of the catalog.
+If at the end of one semester you are not in good standing, you will not be eligible for further financial aid until you are able to regain eligibility as stated above.
+Financial Aid Probation is not the same as Academic Probation as referred to in the Registrar Section of the catalog.